jabae/Cnapse/README.md

 ## Synapse detection pipeline
 ![](figures/synapse_detection.png)

 *Cnapse* takes raw EM image as an input and use trained convolutional neural network (CNN) to detect the synapse candidates.
-Then, synaptic partners are assigned by running Monte Carlo simulation of neurotransmitters (Witvliet et al., 2021) and the size of the synaptic connections are determined by the proportion of neurotransmitters.
+Then, synaptic partners are assigned by running Monte Carlo simulation of neurotransmitters (Witvliet et al. 2021) and the size of the synaptic connections are determined by the proportion of neurotransmitters.

 ## Synpase assignment
 ```